 The Women's Hearth is a one-of-a-kind downtown day center for women providing community, activities, classes, social service referrals and housing-search case management in a compassionate and supportive environment 7 days a week.
 Participants also have access to phones, computers, internet, healthy food, hygiene supplies, free showers, and a respite room.

 The Hearth is a safe, welcoming community that promotes growth and well-being in body, mind, and spirit for women of diverse backgrounds.
 It fosters nurturing relationships, encourages self-determination, and advocates for change in systems that oppress women.
-During 2018, a total of 1,551 women accessed services at the Women's Hearth, with 77 of those women obtained housing.
+During 2020, a total of 900 women accessed services at the Women's Hearth and 33 of those women obtained housing.

 Finding Community in Downtown